-• Promotional CDs often require a larger initial deposit.
+Promotional CDs often require a larger initial deposit.

 Promotional CD rates pay depositors a premium for parking their funds into a particular financial institution.
 The exact APY offered will depend on the bank, the length of the term, and the amount deposited.
 Most promotional CDs are shorter-term: e.g. about a year or less.
 Rates as of January 27, 2023 might be as high as 5.5% (the higher rates are likely to be offered by an online bank vs. a traditional bank or at a credit union).

 Are Promotional CD Rates Worth It?

 For risk-averse investors who want to invest a sum of money safely and know exactly what return they can expect, a promotional CD can be a good option.
 It’s a way to take advantage of temporary favorable interest rates offered by a bank or credit union that will yield a higher return than a simple savings account.

 That said, there are some savings accounts that offer higher rates and could be the right place to stash your cash.
-When you open an online bank account with SoFi, you can qualify for 1.80% APY when you set up direct deposit.
-These innovative, all-in-one accounts offer a highly competitive rate, all the convenience of mobile banking, and no minimum balance or account fees.
+When you open an online bank account with SoFi, you can qualify for a competitive APY when you set up direct deposit.
+These innovative, all-in-one accounts offer all the convenience of mobile banking, with no minimum balance requirement or account fees.

 Can a certificate of deposit be discounted?